A Benchmark for Multi-Party Negotiation Games from Real Negotiation Data: Negotiation Protocol

-\textit{Game Dynamics.~}As mentioned, the game is turn-based.
-Each turn has a proposer $p_n$, decided via a round-robin order, and we ensure that each player proposes equally often, with the number of proposer turns per player set as a hyperparameter.
+\textit{Game Dynamics.~}Each turn has a proposer $p_n$, decided via a round-robin order, and we ensure that each player proposes equally often, with the number of proposer turns per player set as a hyperparameter.
 Each turn proceeds in three phases: (i) the partner selection phase, where $p_n$ selects a partner $p_{n'}$; (ii) the offer selection phase, where $p_n$ formulates their best offer to $p_{n'}$; and (iii) the decision phase, where $p_{n'}$ either accepts or rejects $p_n$'s offer.
+The entire game is described by Algorithm~\ref{alg:solvegame}.

 \textit{Partner Selection.~} The proposer $p_n$ seeks to select the partner $p_{n'}$ that maximizes their expected terminal payoff given the current state $\mathbf{C}^{(t)}$.
-We use Monte Carlo Tree Search (MCTS) with $\hat{V}$ as a leaf evaluator for this selection, reducing the brittleness of greedy $\arg\max \hat{V}$ choices (More details are available in the Appendix~\ref{app:algorithms}).
+We use Monte Carlo Tree Search (MCTS) with $\hat{V}$ as a leaf evaluator for this selection, reducing the brittleness of greedy $\arg\max \hat{V}$ choices (see Algorithm~\ref{alg:mcts}).
 We treat offer construction and acceptance decisions as a downstream subroutine scored by $\hat{V}$.

 \textit{Offer Selection and Decision Phase.~} After selecting partner $p_{n'}$, proposer $p_n$ searches for a feasible joint commitment update $\Delta C_{n,n'}^{(t)} = (\Delta C_n^{(t)}, \Delta C_{n'}^{(t)})$ -- where $\Delta C_n^{(t)}$ indicates the new commitments of player $p_n$ at turn $t$.
 Offers must be: (i) \emph{binding} (flipping 0s to 1s only) and (ii) add at most $k$ new commitments per player per turn, reflecting that real-world interactions typically only lead to a small number of agreements (according to domain experts).
 More formally, the proposer $p_n$ and their partner $p_{n'}$ enter an ultimatum bargaining game where $p_n$ solves: